liamlenholm/LoginRegister-Database/README.md

 Login and Register example form that uses SQL Database to store users.
 Admin and User Panel where admins can manage users accounts.

 ## Upcoming
-Storing Password with hash and salt.
+Storing passwords hashed and salted.

 More admin features.